Battle of Camarón: The battle

-On 30 April, at 01:00, the 3rd company of 62 Legionnaires and three Legion officers were en route from Chiquihuite for Palo Verde, 6 hours and 22 miles away.
-At 05:45, they reached Camerone and the La Trinidad Hacienda, its 50-meter long walls forming a square, enclosing a two-story ranch house on the north and an open stable on the south, long ago abandoned.
+On 30 April, at 1:00 a.m., the 3rd company of 62 Legionnaires and three Legion officers were en route from Chiquihuite for Palo Verde, 6 hours and 22 miles away.
+At 5:45 a.m., they reached Camerone and the La Trinidad Hacienda, its 50-meter long walls forming a square, enclosing a two-story ranch house on the north and an open stable on the south, long ago abandoned.

-They reached Palo Verde as planned by 07:00, and proceeded to prepare their morning coffee.
-Coffee was interrupted by the sighting around 08:00 of Mexican cavalry, Capt.
+They reached Palo Verde as planned by 7:00 a.m., and proceeded to prepare their morning coffee.
+Coffee was interrupted by the sighting around 8:00 a.m. of Mexican cavalry, Capt.
 Tomas Algonzanas' Cotaxtla Squadron of 250 rancheros, to the north heading to the southeast, but they continued southward, passing the road a half-mile away.
 Seeking a more defensible position, Danjou moved his men back west, along the forest north of the road, to the hacienda's ten-foot walls.
 Milán, meanwhile, decided that he must eliminate Danjou's men before they could discover the size of Milán's forces and their planned ambush of the convoy.
 Milán sent his dragoon squadron and four infantry battalions to join Algonzana's lancers.
 Danjou's plan was to draw the Mexican forces away from the convoy.
 The Legionnaires reached the hacienda by 09:00.

 Danjou decided to proceed west on the road towards Paseo del Macho but had proceeded only a short distance before discovering Algonzana's cavalrymen north of the road, and Danjou ordered his men to form a hollow square.
 Charging in two columns, the Mexicans "were stopped short" by salvos and then withdrew, allowing the 3rd to withdraw to the cactus-filled ditch on the south side of the road and make their way back to the hacienda.
 However, on the way, sixteen of Danjou's men were captured, and Danjou faced another Mexican cavalry charge sweeping around the south side of the hacienda.
 The second charge was again met by rifle fire from Danjou's square, forcing the Mexicans to ride away.
 Upon reaching the hacienda, the Legionnaires were surprised to discover Mexicans occupying the ranch house.

 Milán arrived with the dragoons at about the same time the bullion convoy headed back to La Soledad, after being warned of the 3rd's difficulties.
 Seeing that he was totally surrounded, Capt.
 Danjou "urged his men to take an oath to fight to the death rather than surrender... he made them swear their fealty on his wooden hand.
 Danjou then shared his bottle of wine and encouraged his men with "those noble words that warm one's heart and makes the final sacrifice less difficult to face."